Vancouver Fire Department (Washington): Museum

 The Vancouver Fire Department Museum lost its facility in the late 1990s.
 Most of the museum's historic artifacts, including apparatus, are in storage.
 However, the public may view a 1925 Seagrave engine and some equipment in a view-from-outside museum display at Fire Station 10.
 No entry to the display area interior is allowed- please do not disturb the on-duty crew.
 The VFD has two other fully restored apparatus; a 1934 Seagrave engine, and the VFD's original Hunneman hand pumper.
 None of Vancouver's steam fire engines remain in the department's possession.

 Pipe Band

 The "Vancouver Firefighters Pipes and Drums" band was formed in 2009.
-It is sponsored by IAFF Local 452, but raises operational funding through donations.
-The band receives no fire department funding or support.
-The band's core purpose is to honor fallen firefighters and other public servants at memorials and other events.
-The band is regional in nature, with members from Vancouver FD, Clark Co.
+It was sponsored by IAFF Local 452, but raised operational funding through donations.
+The band received no fire department funding or support.
+The band's core purpose was to honor fallen firefighters and other public servants at memorials and other events.
+The band was regional in nature, with members from Vancouver FD, Clark Co.
 Fire District 6, Chehalis FD and Olympia FD.
-Membership is open to active duty and retired members of the region's fire and law enforcement agencies.
-June 2025 NOTE: Status of the band remains "inactive" since onset of the pandemic.
+Membership was open to active duty and retired members of the region's fire and law enforcement agencies.
+Winter 2026 NOTE: Status of the band is inactive/defunct.